How to Grow Cornus common name Dogwood

 To get the best effect, plant a group 3/4/5+ together.
 To show off the coloured stems at their best plant Cornus where they will be back lit by the low winter sun, or the sun will strike the red stems.

-Cornus is really easy shrub to grow and fully hardy H7 which is down to -20.
+Cornus is a tough, easy shrub to grow and fully hardy H7 which is -20.
 Because it is so vigorous, it is not necessary to run to the cost of mature shrubs.
-Cornus will grow quickly and cheaply from whips, (more below.)
+Cornus will grow quickly and cheaply from whips.(more below.)

-Popular are: Cornus alba 'Sibirica', illustrated right, which has strong red stems, C. sanguinea 'Midwinter Fire' which has orange stems and Cornus sericea 'Flaviramea' with yellow stems.
+Popular varieties are: Cornus alba 'Sibirica', illustrated right, which has strong red stems, C. sanguinea 'Midwinter Fire' which has orange stems and Cornus sericea 'Flaviramea' with yellow stems.

 Pruning Cornus for winter colour

-The stems are pliable and make excellent plant supports (an example can be seen here growing around a Crocosmia.)
+Save the off cuts after coppicing, the stems are pliable and make excellent plant supports (an example can be seen here growing around a Crocosmia.)

 Video How to Prune and Coppice Cornus